-If you are not eligible, you may be able to apply for Surrey student fare card or you may be able to purchase a concessionary seat on existing transport for your journey, if a spare seat is available.
+If you are not eligible, you may be able to apply for a Surrey's Student Fare Card or you may be able to purchase a concessionary seat on existing transport for your journey, if a spare seat is available.
 You may also want to ask your college or sixth form for details of any bursary schemes they may have to help with expenses.
 If your application for home to school transport has been unsuccessful you can also appeal the decision.

 Files available to download

 - Home to School/College Travel and Transport policy 2020/21 (PDF)

 Full details of the travel assistance that is available for children and young people attending school or college.

 - Application for Travel Assistance for students aged 16 to 19 without an EHCP (PDF)

 Application for Travel Assistance for students aged 16 to 19 without an EHCP